 French influence on Mexico’s gastronomy grew exponentially from the time Porfirio Díaz, a Francophile, took control as president in 1880 and flourished into the early 1900s.
 And although the French occupation of Mexico ended in the mid-1860s, they left behind an indelible impression when it came to Mexicans’ palate for sweet breads and baking techniques.

 French pastries and sweet breads adopted by Mexico morphed into uniquely Mexican creations, with a variety of shapes, textures and creative names—some of which still exist today.
 In fact, scholars estimate there may be as many as 2,000 different types of pan dulce in Mexico.

 Below you’ll find an alphabetical listing of common types of Mexican pan dulce, as well as some that are found only regionally.
 This list is not comprehensive by any means (there are hundreds of types of pan dulce throughout Mexico, and some are known by different names in different regions).
-If there’s a type of pan dulce missing from my list that you’d like to know more about, please drop me a comment here on the blog, and I’ll happily add your favorite pan dulce to the list!
+If there’s a type of pan dulce missing from my list that you’d like to know more about, please drop me a comment here on the blog, and I’ll happily research and add your favorite pan dulce to the list!

 Mexican pan dulce from A to Z